wunderio/next-drupal-starterkit/README.md

 1. `lando start`
 2. `lando composer install`
 3. Generate oauth keys using the command `lando generate-oauth-keys`.
 The keys will be created in the `drupal/oauth` directory.
 4. Install Drupal as usual.
 Use the standard installation profile.
-You can do it via the UI or using this command: `lando drush si --site-name="My great site name here"`.
+You can do it via the UI or using this command: `lando drush si minimal --site-name="My great site name here"`.
 5. Run the `lando install-recipe wunder_next_setup` command to set up all necessary modules, content types and configuration.
 6. Run `lando drush eshs` to set up elasticsearch indexes.
 7. Execute the command: `lando drush wunder_next:setup-user-and-consumer`